 Hocke admits that her current position as Head of Innovation Recycling is just a little too short on lab work for her taste.
 "I prefer to try things out myself," she says.
 When time allows, she therefore likes to go to the lab and test solutions together with her team: "One thing is to develop an idea in theory, the other is to prove in practice that it works.
 It's a great feeling when you succeed."

-Hocke is happy to have an employer that embraces diversity and where women can build careers in STEM.
+Hocke is happy to have an employer that embraces diversity and where women can build careers in STEM, which stands for science, technology, engineering, and mathematics.
 "There are more women in leadership positions now, too," she notes.
 "I think that's very important, because women lead and communicate differently than men.
 Diversity is a success factor."

-This article is part of a series of articles in which Heraeus makes women in STEM professions visible.
-We introduce female experts who are involved in innovative projects, talk to a female manager and let a career starter have her say.
+This article is part of a series of articles in which Heraeus is making women in STEM professions visible.
+We are introducing female experts who are involved in innovative projects.